-World primary energy consumption grew by 0.9% in 2014.
-This was the slowest growth rate since 1998 other than the decline in the aftermath of the financial crisis
+World primary energy consumption grew by a below-average 1.0% in 2015, the slowest rate of growth since 1998 (other than the decline in the aftermath of the financial crisis)

-Growth was below average in all regions except North America and Africa.
-All fuels except nuclear energy grew at below-average rates.
-Oil remains the world’s dominant fuel, Hydroelectric and other renewables in power generation both reached record shares of global primary energy consumption (6.8% and 2.4% respectively).
+Growth was below average in all regions except Europe & Eurasia.
+All fuels except oil and nuclear power grew at below-average rates.
+Oil remains the world’s dominant fuel and gained global market share for the first time since 1999, while coal’s market share fell to the lowest level since 2005.
+Renewables in power generation accounted for a record 2.8% of global primary energy consumption.